anrd30/Trash_Classifier/Readme.md

 ## Dataset

-This project uses the [Your Dataset Name](https://www.kaggle.com/your-dataset-link) from Kaggle.
+This project uses the [Waste Classification Data](https://www.kaggle.com/datasets/techsash/waste-classification-data?resource=download) from Kaggle.

 **To use this project:**
 1. Download the dataset from Kaggle.